uofthcdslab/HAF/README.rst

 The discourse around toxicity and LLMs in NLP largely revolves around detection tasks.
 This work shifts the focus to evaluating LLMs' *reasoning* about toxicity---from their explanations that justify a stance---to enhance their trustworthiness in downstream tasks.
 In our recent `paper <arxiv.org>`_, we propose a novel, theoretically-grounded multi-dimensional criterion, **Human-Aligned Faithfulness (HAF)**, that measures how LLMs' free-form toxicity explanations reflect those of a rational human under ideal conditions.
 We develop six metrics, based on uncertainty quantification, to comprehensively evaluate HAF of LLMs' toxicity explanations with no human involvement, and highlight how “non-ideal” the explanations are.
 This respository contains the code and sample data to reproduce our results.

-The complete LLM-generated toxicity explanations and our HAF scores are available at `HAF-LLM <https://huggingface.co/collections/uofthcdslab/haf-6857895ac09959da821bd015>`_.
+The complete LLM-generated toxicity explanations and our HAF scores are available in `Hugging Face <https://huggingface.co/collections/uofthcdslab/haf-6857895ac09959da821bd015>`_.
 The complete LLM output tokens and entropy scores are available upon request.

 Requirements: